-There is plenty more fishing available in the park, and that is why it has made it into the list of top fly fishing trips for beginners.
+Plenty more fishing is available in the park, which is why it has made it into the list of top fly fishing trips for beginners.

-New York state lays claim to being the fly fishing cradle for the United States, and if you want to learn to fly fish, then Roscoe may be the destination for you.
+New York state claims to be the fly fishing cradle for the United States, and if you want to learn to fly fish, then Roscoe may be your destination.
 Roscoe is dubbed ‘Trout Town USA,’ and that label isn’t inappropriate.

-From a base in Roscoe, the amount of great fishing that can be found within a few miles is staggering.
-And is all situated in some of the most beautiful landscapes this nation has to offer.
+From a base in Roscoe, the amount of great fish within a few miles is staggering.
+And is situated in some of the most beautiful landscapes this nation offers.

-In the Roscoe area, beginners will be able to fish for rainbow, brown, and brook trout, as well as some non-game species such as walleye and bass, to name a couple.
+In the Roscoe area, beginners can fish for rainbow, brown, and brook trout, as well as some non-game species, such as walleye and bass, to name a couple.

-The fishing season in the Roscoe area runs from 1st April through to 15th October.
-For beginners looking to visit the area, late spring into early summer and in the fall is the optimum time to visit.
+The fishing season in the Roscoe area runs from the 1st of April through to the 15th of October.
+For beginners looking to visit the area, late spring into early summer and Fall is the best time to visit.

-In the spring, the fish are hungry (and careless!) after the winter months, and they are looking to fatten themselves up for the coming winter towards the fall.
+In the spring, the fish are hungry (and careless!).
+After the winter months, they are looking to fatten themselves up for the coming winter towards the Fall.

 If you are a beginner, some guides offer special courses and trips just for novices.